isaacmeza/information_settlement/README.md

 - **DB**: The 'DB' folder contains the datasets necessary for the analysis.
 These datasets are labeled and organized according to their respective sources or categories.
 Please refer to the individual dataset files for details on their structure and content.
 Each dataset has variables properly labeled to explain its meaning, as well as values labeled when neccesary (as in categorical data).
 This serves also as its own dictionaries.
 We anonimized the identifiers to preserve data anonimity.

-Data for main analysis consists on 5 different datasets
+Data for main analysis consists on 5 different datasets.
+This are datasets constructed by the research team.

 		1. scaleup_hd.dta : This is a dataset of 5005 historical casefiles used for the construction of the calculator for casefile prediction.